Billyjeem123/bac.solarcredit.io/Readme.md

 ---
 ## Authentication

-* This boilerplate uses an (Authorization header) to validate API requests.
+* This sourcecode  uses an (Authorization header) to validate API requests.
 The Authorization header must be included in all API requests for the request to be processed.

 * To include the Authorization header, make sure to add it to the header section of your API request.
-Here is an example using cURL

----

 ## Configuration Update